francescoolivo/minimal-mistakes/_posts/2023-01-23-rapm-euroleague.md

 ![Funnel effect between time and APM](/assets/images/articles/rapm/correlogram2.png)

-As we can see, the plot with APM vs minutes played shows a very strong funnel shape, which is extremely reduced in the RAPM case.
-Nonetheless, let's filter out players who played less than 1000 minutes, and look at the best players:
+As we can see, the plot displaying APM vs minutes played shows a very strong funnel shape due to the high variance, which is extremely reduced in the RAPM case:

-It is also interesting to note how RAPM is less correlated with record than +/-.
+It is also interesting to note how RAPM is less correlated with record than traditional +/-.
 As I mentioned in the introduction, it is fair that a good player makes a team good, and similarly a good team has good players, which leads to a certain correlation.
+Yet, it's quite common to have good players in bad time and vice versa, which justifies a medium correlation.

-Now, let's look at the results:
+Now, let's look at the results, among players who played at least 1000 minutes:

 ```R
 result %>%